tilledminds/OPNsense-Dashboard-2025/README.md

 Now, add your index set from earlier to the "OPNsense / filterlog" stream.
 Navigate to Streams -> More Actions -> Edit Stream -> select your index set and save.

+Once that is all done, login to your OPNsense router and navigate to System -> Settings -> Logging / targets.
+Add a new target with the following options:

+Transport: UDP(4)
+Applications: filter (filterlog)
+Hostname: Hostname or IP address of your graylog server
+Port: 1514
+Add a description if you'd like, then click save.

 ### Plugins
 [Plugins](plugins)